 Decide on your coverage type.
 What type of coverage do I need?
 Comprehensive, collision, and third-party liability insurance policies all offer different types of protection.
 You should know what kind of insurance you’re looking for before comparing policies.

-Consider special cover types.
-If you want less than 12 months of insurance cover, you may want to look at short-term car insurance.
+Consider special coverage types.
+If you want less than 12 months of insurance coverage, you may want to look at short-term car insurance.
 If the general market value of your vehicle isn’t an accurate reflection of its worth, for example if it’s modified, then you will probably want to narrow your search to agreed value car insurance providers.

 Work out your preferred deductible.
 Consider how much you are willing and can pay for your deductible in the event of a claim.
 Think of this amount as the damage threshold, which determines whether or not you’ll claim if something happens.
 You often have the option to choose your own deductible, but try to stick to the amount that you decide works for you.